-The goal of the Mirembe program is to empower women in Uganda who are living in poverty and lack the oppurtunities for economic growth.
-As a result of a series of obstacles and drawbacks sequel to life experience and cultural behaviors, women face significant disadvantages and inequality compared to men in the society of Uganda.
-Women lack opportunities to fully succeed and gain sufficient livelihood and employment opportunities.
-This roots from lacking formal education, abuse, early pregnancy and marriage, higher risk of HIV than men, limited life skills, unequal job opportunities and income.
+The goal of the Mirembe program is to empower women in Uganda, focusing on women who are living in poverty, lacking the oppurtunities for economic growth.
+As a result of a series of obstacles sequel to life experience and cultural behaviors, women face significant disadvantages and inequality compared to men in the society of Uganda.
+Women have little opportunity to gain sufficient livelihood.
+This roots from the lack of education, abuse, early pregnancy, early marriage and higher risk of HIV than men.

 We focus on six SDG (Sustainable Development Goals) adopted by all United Nations Member States in 2015.